NuclearPhoenixx/RouteryPi/README.md

 bridge_fd 0
 bridge_stp off
 ```
-This will result in the Pi using DHCP which means it can be used in **any** network.
+This will result in the Pi using DHCP which means it can be used in **any existing** network.
 The downside of this is that you have to find out the IP address if you want to, let's say, use SSH.
 You could use a static IP address by changing the **br0**(!) interface config a little bit - just google 'static ip raspberry pi'.
 (For the lazy: https://duckduckgo.com/?q=static+ip+raspberry+pi)

 **Final steps**

-After you did a quick reboot using ```sudo reboot```, you can start testing the whole thing.
-To test the hostapd config use this command: ```sudo hostapd /etc/hostapd/hostapd.conf```.
+After you did a quick reboot using `sudo reboot`, you can start testing the whole thing.
+To test the hostapd config use this command: `sudo hostapd /etc/hostapd/hostapd.conf`.
 Note: If it does exit without you doing something, then there is something wrong with it.
-To go into debug mode use ```sudo hostapd -dd /etc/hostapd/hostapd.conf```.
+To go into debug mode use `sudo hostapd -dd /etc/hostapd/hostapd.conf`.

 While testing the hostapd config you can also try connecting as a client.
 If you've done everything correctly you should be able to do so without any problems.